Orang Kanaq

 Orang Kanaq are one of the 18 Orang Asli ethnic groups in Malaysia.
 They are classified under the Proto-Malay people group, which forms the three major people group of the Orang Asli.
-The Orang Kanaq are considered as the smallest Orang Asli group with the population of approximately 90 people only.
+The Orang Kanaq are considered as the smallest Orang Asli group with a population of approximately 90 people only.

 Despite its negligible numbers, most representatives of the micro-ethnos have well maintained their identity.
 However, the sad dynamics of the Kanaq people's population show that there is a real threat of disappearance over their unique language and culture.
 It continues to exist only because of the low level of contact with other people since its traditions do not approve of mixed marriages with other ethnic groups.

 Indigenous inhabitants of Peninsular Malaysia have a special status, which is enshrined in the legislation of the country.
 They use the special term Orang Asli, which means "ancient inhabitants", "original peoples", "first peoples", "aborigines" in the Malay language.
 They were sponsored by the state Department of Orang Asli Development (JAKOA) until 2011 when it became the Department of Orang Asli Affairs (Jabatan Hal Ehwal Orang Asli, JHEOA).
 The purpose of the department is to raise the living standard of the indigenous people to the country's average.

 The Orang Asli do not form a united community, but it is a conglomerate of different origins, culture, way of life, language and racial features of tribes and peoples.
 For ease of administration, JHEOA divides them into 18 tribes, uniting in 3 groups of 6 tribes in each.
 This group are the Negritos, the Senoi and the Proto-Malays.
 Kanaq people belong to the last of them.

 Despite belonging to the indigenous population, the Kanaq people are relatively recent inhabitants of the country.
 They have lived on the Malay Peninsula for only about 200 years.
 Their motherland is the islands of the Riau-Lingga Archipelago located further south, within the present-day Indonesia.
 There, on a small island, Daik, that is still inhabited by a tribe of Sekanak people, which is believed to be related to the Kanaq people of Peninsular Malaysia.

 The Kanaq people are the least studied group of Orang Asli.
 Usually, they avoid contact with other people and so researchers have paid little attention to them.
 Only recently have Malaysian scholars published a number of materials devoted to this tribe.

 The spoken language of the Orang Kanaq resembles Malay but with a distinct coarse accent.
 Its population of the Orang Kanaq is dwindling, bit according to the Center of Orang Asli Concern, the Orang Kanaq language has still managed to survive.